wp-plugins/protect-uploads/readme.txt

 * Français
 * Español

-For support, please visit [protect uploads plugin](http://www.alticreation.com/en/alti-protect-uploads/ "protect uploads plugin for Wordpress by alticreation")
+For support, please visit [protect uploads plugin](http://www.alticreation.com/en/protect-uploads/ "protect uploads plugin for Wordpress by alticreation")

 == Installation ==

-1. Upload `alti-protect-uploads` folder to the `/wp-content/plugins/` directory
+1. Upload `protect-uploads` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 Note : GD library is needed and being able to create a .htaccess file in uploads directory.